 Mrityor Maa (Lead us from the fear of death to knowledge of immortality) Amritam Gamaya

-Om Purna-mada Purna-midam (Thou art ever One and ever whole) Purnaat Purnam-udach-yate (From you this perfect world was born) Purna sayah Purna madaya (Yet should all this world disappear from view) Purnamevah Va-shish-yate (Still you would always be the same.)
+Om Purna-mada Purna-midam (Thou art every One and ever whole) Purnaat Purnam-udach-yate (From you this perfect world was born) Purna sayah Purna madaya (Yet should all this world disappear from view) Purnamevah Va-shish-yate (Still you would always be the same.)

 Loka Samastaa Sukino Bhavantu (May the entire universe be filled with peace and joy, love and light.)

-Atma Hrdaye (My true nature is the heart) Hrdayam mayi (The heart is my true nature) Aham amrte (I am the bliss of the heart) anandam brahmani (The heart that I am is the unending Bliss of oneness)
+Atma Hrdaye (My true nature is the heart) Hrdayam mayi (The heart is my true nature) Aham amrte (I am the bliss of the heart) Anandam brahmani (The heart that I am is the unending Bliss of oneness)

 Om - The sound of source.
 Om is the most meaningful of all mantras.
 It alone can help you attain peace of mind.
 It alone is the essense sound of all.
 Most mantras begin and end with Om.